rhcad/vgplay-ios/README.md

 - Cd the folder of this project and type `./build.sh` or `./build.sh -arch arm64` to checkout and build libraries needed.

-- Open `tests/TestVG.xcworkspace` in Xcode, then run the `TestView` demo app.
+- Open `TestVG.xcworkspace` in Xcode, then run the `TestView` demo app.

    - `TestView` target using `libTouchVG.a` does not support SVG display.